Hard Eight (film): Cast

+Some of Anderson's collaborative actors appear in the film, including Philip Seymour Hoffman as a craps player and Melora Walters as Jimmy's girlfriend.

 Production

-Originally titled Sydney, it was Anderson's first feature film and the expansion of the short film Cigarettes & Coffee.
+Originally titled Sydney, it was Paul Thomas Anderson's first feature film and the expansion of the short film Cigarettes & Coffee.
 The main character Sydney was named after Hall's previous role in Midnight Run.
-Hall, Walters, Reilly and Hoffman later appeared in Boogie Nights and Magnolia.
+Hall, Walters, Reilly and Hoffman later starred in Boogie Nights and Magnolia.

+Anderson said that he cast Hoffman in a supporting role after seeing him in Scent of a Woman.
+According to Hall, Hoffman improvised most of the dialogue his character says in his only scene in the film.

+The film was influenced by and shares some plot elements with Jean-Pierre Melville's 1956 film Bob le flambeur.

-Release
+Release and reception

-The film premiered in the Un Certain Regard section at the 1996 Cannes Film Festival.
+The film premiered in the American Spectrum section at the 1996 Sundance Film Festival, and then in the Un Certain Regard section at the 1996 Cannes Film Festival.
 In 2018, Anderson said he was working on a Blu-ray release of the film.
-An Australian Blu-ray was released by Viavision in October 2020 with two commentaries, a deleted scene and footage from the Sundance Institute Filmmaker Lab.
+An Australian Blu-ray for the film was released by Viavision in October 2020.

-Reception

 Roger Ebert gave the film three and a half stars out of four, writing "Movies like Hard Eight remind me of what original, compelling characters the movies can sometimes give us."
 Stephen Holden of The New York Times wrote "Hard Eight is not a movie that wants to make a grand statement.
 It is really little more than a small resonant mood piece whose hard-bitten characters are difficult to like.
 But within its self-imposed limitations, it accomplishes most of what it sets out to do.
 And the acting is wonderfully understated, economical and unsentimental."

-On Rotten Tomatoes, the film has an approval rating of 82% based on 49 reviews, with an average rating of 6.9/10.
+On Rotten Tomatoes, the film has an approval rating of 82% based on 89 reviews.
 The website's critical consensus reads, "An absorbing showcase for Philip Baker Hall, Paul Thomas Anderson's feature debut is a gamble that pays off handsomely."
 It is described by some authors as a neo-noir film.